OlekTarabesh/star_wars/README.md

+How to start the project:

+1. In your terminal select a path where you want to store this project "cd <directory>"
+2. On Github project click Code button and copy link with HTTPS
+3. It terminal write: git clone <link to the project>
+4. cd <project folder name>
+5. npm i
+6. yarn run dev
+7. Done

+!WARNING!
+You will not see any heros in the list because baseURL is in .env file.
+To see them you need to add this url 'https://sw-api.starnavi.io' to baseUrl variable in src/api/axios/index.ts

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.